 Pharmacists play a crucial role in supporting asthma control therapy in their patients.
 In 2022, the Global Initiative for Asthma (GINA) recommends patients receive symptom-driven prescriptions (in mild asthma) or use a daily corticosteroid-containing inhaler, to reduce the risk of severe exacerbations.

 How do pharmacists continue to support and help patients navigate asthma control/management?

 Take this complimentary CE course and learn how you can educate and empower your patients in this transition from two asthma experts in Canada: Dr. Anne Ellis (Professor in the Department of Medicine at Queen’s University), and Ms. Dorothy Pardalis (Clinical Pharmacist at Tilbury District Family Health Team).

-- Describe current global recommendations to help minimize over-use of short-acting beta-agonists as monotherapy and optimize controller therapy.
+- To describe the global and Canadian recommendations to help minimize over-use of short-acting beta-agonists as monotherapy and optimize controller therapy

 Course at a glance:

 Completion requirement: Complete the course’s online modules, complete the multiple-choice exam with a score of 70 per cent or higher (two attempts), and complete the program evaluation.